betimer/note/react.md

 1. render -> return jsx, it's similar to a get method, no any side effect, just call it to return jsx stuff at anytime; I have tried in other places to call render(), it just return Symbol(React.element) jsx stuff.
 2. paint to browser

----- receive props from either literature way or redux way ----
+## ---- receive props from either literature way or redux way ----

 a. <MyComponent prop1={"xin"} />
-b. mapStateToProps(state){return prop2:state.xxReducer.surname}
+b. mapStateToProps(state){ return prop2: state.xxReducer.surname }
-MyComponent will get both prop1 and prop2, cannot fell the difference
+MyComponent will get both prop1 and prop2, cannot feel the difference

----- setState is async function ----
+## ---- setState is async function ----

-// maybe next tick? react will put it in the future queue, react takes care of it. this.setState({newAdded: "test"}); // next time let youCannotGetIt = this.state.newAdded; // undefined
+// maybe next tick? react will put it in the future queue, react takes care of it. this.setState({newAdded: "test"}); // next async js event queue let youCannotGetIt = this.state.newAdded; // undefined

----- react event (SytheticEvent) ----
+## ---- react event (SytheticEvent) ----

 React uses event delegation and listens for events at the root of the application.
 React keeps track of which rendered nodes have listeners.
 The synthetic event system implements its own bubbling and calls the appropriate handlers.